Feliphegomez/digital-members/readme.txt

 = 2.0.5 - 2019-04-25 =
 * BUG FIX: Fixed fatal error on return from 2Checkout.
-* BUG FIX: Removed error when installing PMPro via WP-CLI.
+* BUG FIX: Removed error when installing DmRFID via WP-CLI.
 * BUG FIX: Fix database upgrade error on localhost environment.
 (Thanks, codezz on GitHub)
 * BUG FIX: Fixed issue where the credit card expiring email didn't include user info because the user ID wasn't passed in properly.
 (Thanks, David Cervantes Caballero)
 * BUG FIX: Fixed typo on edit level page.
 (Thanks, Theuns Coetzee)
 * BUG FIX: Fixed bug with daily revenue reports not showing up in some cases.
 * BUG FIX: Now checking before cancelling a Stripe subscription at the gateway to see if it has already been cancelled.
-* BUG FIX/ENHANCEMENT: Now caching the query results in pmpro_getMembershipLevelsForUser().
+* BUG FIX/ENHANCEMENT: Now caching the query results in dmrfid_getMembershipLevelsForUser().
 This improves performance, especially when there are many posts on one page to check membership for.
 (Thanks, Seagyn Davis)
-* BUG FIX/ENHANCEMENT: Now sending display_name to the $data array passed to PMPro email filters.
+* BUG FIX/ENHANCEMENT: Now sending display_name to the $data array passed to DmRFID email filters.
 (Thanks, David Cervantes Caballero)
 * BUG FIX/ENHANCEMENT: Now searching for the last order with "success" or "pending" status on the Billing page.
-* BUG FIX/ENHANCEMENT: Added pmpro_checkout_preheader_before_get_level_at_checkout and pmpro_checkout_preheader_after_get_level_at_checkout action hooks.
-Using pmpro_checkout_preheader_before_get_level_at_checkout to start the session earlier now.
+* BUG FIX/ENHANCEMENT: Added dmrfid_checkout_preheader_before_get_level_at_checkout and dmrfid_checkout_preheader_after_get_level_at_checkout action hooks.
+Using dmrfid_checkout_preheader_before_get_level_at_checkout to start the session earlier now.
 * BUG FIX/ENHANCEMENT: Removed the "membership_code_id" and "membership_code" as field options for the member shortcode.
 These weren't working and it's unclear what would be meant to ask for a user's discount code since a user could have several orders with or without discount codes.
 Added "membership_description" and "membership_confirmation" instead.
 * BUG FIX/ENHANCEMENT: Filtering the password reset message to make sure the link still works in all cases when we convert emails to HTML.
 * BUG FIX/ENHANCEMENT: Added reCAPTCHA v3 and invisible reCAPTCHA support.
 It is recommended sites using Stripe or Braintree update to the reCAPTCHA v3 option.
-Read more here: https://www.paidmembershipspro.com/pmpro-update-2-0-5/
+Read more here: https://www.paidmembershipspro.com/dmrfid-update-2-0-5/
-* REFACTOR: Now running the pmpro_billing_preheader hook after the jquery.creditCardValidator script is enqueued in preheader/billing.php to match how we do it in preheader/checkout.php.
+* REFACTOR: Now running the dmrfid_billing_preheader hook after the jquery.creditCardValidator script is enqueued in preheader/billing.php to match how we do it in preheader/checkout.php.
 (Thanks, Rafe Colton)

 = 2.0.4 - 2019-01-14 =
 * BUG FIX: Fixed warning in code added in 2.0.3 that could cause issues at checkout.
-* BUG FIX: Setting priority of pmpro_check_admin_capabilities to 5 to ensure it runs before dashboard redirect.
+* BUG FIX: Setting priority of dmrfid_check_admin_capabilities to 5 to ensure it runs before dashboard redirect.
 * BUG FIX: Removed duplicate id attribute on the Membership Account page "cancel" action link.
 * BUG FIX/PERFORMANCE: No longer enqueueing frontend.blocks.js which had no functional code, but loaded a lot of Gutenberg JS that wasn't needed on the frontend.
 When/if our blogs have frontend JS, we will load it again, but also make sure the dependencies are correct.
 * BUG FIX/PERFORMANCE: No longer loading blocks.style.css.
 These frontend styles were redundant with CSS in css/frontend.css.